envisioning/vocab/vocab/xaviers-initialization.md

 ---
 category: CORE, ARCH
+generality:
+- 0.735
+- 0.715
+- 0.69
+- 0.67
+- 0.645
+- 0.625
+- 0.6
 slug: xavier-s-initialization
 summary: Weight initialization technique designed to keep the variance of the outputs of a neuron approximately equal to the variance of its inputs across layers in a deep neural network.
 title: Xavier's Initialization
 ---